 Moments later the record began to skip -

 Ron quickly looked over at the turn table just as I discovered that the girl had put her purse right next to the arm of the turn table.
 When the arm moved just enough to touch her purse, the needle started skipping.

-Ron turned off the sound on the skipping record, opened his microphone and told everyone listening that we had a technical difficulty and that "Mighty Michael" would have it fixed in a moment.
+Ron turned off the sound on the skipping record, opened his microphone and told everyone listening that we had a technical difficulty and that “Mighty Michael” would have it sorted out shortly.

 Bob Martin and I really enjoyed our time working behind the scenes on the Coke Show with Ron.
 We learned a lot from Ron and always appreciated his professionalism and generosity.
 Bob and I were a couple of Anchorage teenagers, barely dry behind the ears and except for The Varsity Show, we didn't have a lot of broadcast experience.

 So thank you, Ron, for giving two Anchorage teens the opportunity to be a part of the Coke Show.

 In closing, Bob Martin went on to host his own radio show in another state, and as I'm writing this story, I co-host a live weekly radio show in California.

 And you know what?
 Ron Moore, the Royal Coachman gave us both our start.